 forever, flowing and drawn” ~ Elizabeth Bishop, from “At the Fishhouses”

-- Toni Morrison, Ohio-born African American novelist, the first African American woman to be selected for the Nobel Prize for Literature in 1993 and the Pulitzer Prize for Beloved in 1987 (February 18, 1931-August 5, 2019):
+Toni Morrison, Ohio-born African American novelist, winner of the Pulitzer Prize for Beloved in 1987 and the first African American woman to be selected for the Nobel Prize for Literature in 1993 (February 18, 1931-August 5, 2019):

 “And I am all the things I have ever loved: